 Despite his military successes, Sambhaji’s reign was marked by internal betrayals and overwhelming odds.
 In 1689, he was captured by Mughal forces at Sangameshwar.
 Facing extreme torture, he steadfastly refused to convert to Islam, choosing to sacrifice his life for his faith and the cause of Swarajya.
 His execution on March 11, 1689, became a symbol of unwavering **resistance.
 This act of martyrdom is a cornerstone of Indian history.

 Sambhaji Maharaj’s legacy extends beyond his military achievements.
 He is remembered for his unwavering dedication to the principles of Swarajya, his courage in the face of adversity, and his ultimate sacrifice.
 His life story continues to inspire, serving as a testament to the enduring spirit of resistance against oppression.
-His time at Raigad fort is also an important part of his history.
+His time at Raigad Fort is also an important part of his history.

 Sambhaji Maharaj was the second Chhatrapati of the Maratha Empire, succeeding his father, the legendary Chhatrapati Shivaji Maharaj.
 He was a skilled warrior, a brilliant strategist, and a staunch defender of Swarajya (self-rule).